veronica-76sh/-Big-Integer-in-C-/README.md

 - A C++ compiler supporting C++11 or higher.
 - [CMake](https://cmake.org/) for building the project (optional but recommended).

+## Resources

+Here are some resources that may help you understand and contribute to the project:

+- [C++ Documentation] (http://www.cplusplus.com/): Comprehensive reference for C++ programming.
+- [Karatsuba Algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm): Detailed explanation of the Karatsuba multiplication algorithm on Wikipedia.
+- [Modular Arithmetic](https://www.geeksforgeeks.org/modular-arithmetic/): A guide to understanding modular arithmetic on GeeksforGeeks.

 ### Installation

 1. Clone the repository: